leucos/ansible-rsync-backup/README.md

 rsync_backup Ansible playbook
 =============================

-This role will deploy rsync-backup.sh, a simple rsync-based differential backup script with history purge.
+This role will deploy rbackup.sh, a simple rsync-based differential backup script with history purge.

 Requirements
 ------------